 Application to the graduate program in English at Case Western Reserve University is initiated online through the School of Graduate Studies here.

 We accept applications for the fall semester only.
-If you have any questions about the application process or the graduate program in English, please contact the Director of Graduate Studies, Professor Michael Clune, directly by email.
+If you have any questions about the application process or the graduate program in English, please contact the Director of Graduate Studies, Professor Maggie Vinter, directly by email.

 - A complete School of Graduate Studies application